oddbird/sassdoc-theme-herman/README.md

 for how to install SassDoc and run it via various build tools.

-Herman is a theme for SassDoc, so you'll want to specify `sassdoc-theme-herman` as the theme in your `sassdoc` options.
+Herman is a theme for SassDoc, so you'll want to specify `herman` as the theme in your `sassdoc` options.